Jkutkut/Xun-GuiTos/README.md

     - Alpha version of RootMenu at waitingRoom.
     - CreateMenu and Waiting room basic logic implemented.
     - Waiting Room interface created, with custom waiting-msgs.
-    - Now the game stores the username and the icon asociated, to the waiting Room.
+    - Now the game stores the username and the icon associated, to the waiting Room.
     - Visual change to createMenu:
         - When selecting an img, the crop menu is opened on a dedicated screen.
         - There isn't a default player icon anymore.